Ketz-dev/discord.js-template-typescript/README.md

 ## Logging

 Logging is all handled by [winston](https://www.npmjs.com/package/winston).
-If you would like to change the format of your logs, feel free to change the `format` property to your prefferences at `Logger.ts`
+If you would like to change the format of your logs, feel free to change the `format` property to your preferrences at `Logger.ts`

 ```ts
 Logger.info('did X.')